tpike3/networkformation/README.md

-Attempt to create gractcla network strucutre of human society from first principles
+Attempt to create fractal network structure of human society from first principles

 # networkformation